Burr–Hamilton duel: Statement to the press

-Pendleton and Van Ness issued a press statement about the events of the duel which pointed out the agreed-upon dueling rules and events that transpired.
+Pendleton and Van Ness issued a press statement about the events of the duel, which pointed out the agreed-upon dueling rules and events that transpired.
 It stated that both participants were free to open fire once they had been given the order to present.
 After first fire had been given, the opponent's second would count to three, whereupon the opponent would fire or sacrifice his shot.
 Pendleton and Van Ness disagree as to who fired the first shot, but they concur that both men had fired "within a few seconds of each other" (as they must have; neither Pendleton nor Van Ness mentions counting down).

 In Pendleton's amended version of the statement, he and a friend went to the site of the duel the day after Hamilton's death to discover where Hamilton's shot went.
 The statement reads:

 They ascertained that the ball passed through the limb of a cedar tree, at an elevation of about twelve feet and a half, perpendicularly from the ground, between thirteen and fourteen feet from the mark on which General Hamilton stood, and about four feet wide of the direct line between him and Col. Burr, on the right side; he having fallen on the left.

 Hamilton's intentions

 Hamilton wrote a letter before the duel titled Statement on Impending Duel with Aaron Burr in which he stated that he was "strongly opposed to the practice of dueling" for both religious and practical reasons.
 "I have resolved," it continued, "if our interview is conducted in the usual manner, and it pleases God to give me the opportunity, to reserve and throw away my first fire, and I have thoughts even of reserving my second fire."

-Hamilton regained consciousness after being shot and told Dr. Hosack that his gun was still loaded and that "Pendleton knows I did not mean to fire at him."
+Hamilton regained consciousness after being shot and told Hosack that his gun was still loaded and that "Pendleton knows I did not mean to fire at him."
 This is evidence for the theory that Hamilton intended not to fire, honoring his pre-duel pledge, and only fired accidentally upon being hit.
 Such an intention would have violated the protocol of the code duello and, when Burr learned of it, he responded: "Contemptible, if true."
 Hamilton could have thrown away his shot by firing into the ground, thus possibly signaling Burr of his purpose.

 Modern historians have debated to what extent Hamilton's statements and letter represent his true beliefs, and how much of this was a deliberate attempt to permanently ruin Burr if Hamilton were killed.
 An example of this may be seen in what one historian has considered to be deliberate attempts to provoke Burr on the dueling ground:

 Hamilton performed a series of deliberately provocative actions to ensure a lethal outcome.
 As they were taking their places, he asked that the proceedings stop, adjusted his spectacles, and slowly, repeatedly, sighted along his pistol to test his aim.